 Working with two of the other fat-soluble vitamins A and D3, K2 is a key player in maintaining dental health (37).

 Cancer risk reduction

-Another study found that K2 increased the survival time of subjects with liver cancer by increasing the length of time it took for the cancer to return.
-At 36 months post treatment, 64% of subjects getting vitamin K2 had their cancer return to 91.6% of those not getting the vitamin (39).
+Another study found that K2 increased the survival time of subjects with liver cancer by increasing the length of time it took for cancer to return.
+At 36 months post-treatment, 64% of subjects getting vitamin K2 had their cancer return to 91.6% of those not getting the vitamin (39).

 Controlling vascular calcification is important for those with chronic kidney disease (CKD).
 Calcification is very common for a variety of reasons beyond the scope of this post (altered vitamin D, calcium & phosphate metabolism), coumadin use, and a renal diet that is restrictive in phosphate which is found in many K2-rich foods.

 K2 has been studied in CKD with some positive outcomes (41, 42).
-A four week trial showed improvement in vascular calcification with K2 MK-7 supplementation with the higher dose (360 mcg/day) showing the greatest benefit.
+A four-week trial showed improvement in vascular calcification with K2 MK-7 supplementation with a higher dose (360 mcg/day) showing the greatest benefit.
 This amount was demonstrated to be safe as well (43).

 Varicose vein reduction

 Via its role in preventing vascular calcification, vitamin K2 even shows promise for our legs.
 Greater intakes are associated with fewer varicose veins (44).